 KOKOKO! is the soundtrack of Kinshasa’s tomorrow.

-Recording, producing and artistic direction comes from prolific producer débruit , known and respected for his space/time bending work, fusing synthetic music with African and Arabic sounds.
-He helped craft the raw energy and abundance of ideas come alive into a record and live performance spectacle.
+Recording, producing and artistic direction comes from prolific producer débruit , known and respected for his space/time bending work, fusing synthetic music through collaboration with African, Arabic and turkish sounds / musicians.
+He helped craft the raw energy and abundance of ideas which come alive from a production and live performance spectacle.